 A typical AML search offers:

-|Automated risk assessment||This includes automated screening of Sanctions, PEPs and alert lists and multiple confirmation of identity, address and birth.|
+Automated risk assessment - this includes automated screening of sanctions, PEPs and alert lists and multiple confirmation of identity, address and birth.

-|Choice of due diligence level||Users can opt for either simplified or enhanced due diligence.
+Choice of due diligence level - users can opt for either simplified or enhanced due diligence.
 Simplified due diligence is typically for 'low risk' transactions whereas enhanced due diligence is for 'medium or high risk work'.
-Opting for enhanced due diligence ensures the most comprehensive range of electronic data (including positive and negative verification) is used to confirm the client's identity, date of birth and address.|
+Opting for enhanced due diligence ensures the most comprehensive range of electronic data (including positive and negative verification) is used to confirm the client's identity, date of birth and address.

-|On-going compliance||The system continues to monitor risk-assessed clients, alerting you if documentation or data may affect the result of the original assessment.|
+On-going compliance - the system continues to monitor risk-assessed clients, alerting you if documentation or data may affect the result of the original assessment.

-An AML search also automates record-keeping and audit.
+Automated record keeping - an AML search also automates record-keeping and audit.
 Users have the option to add, certify and manage customer documents within the due diligence record.

 Geodesys offers an AML search at a cost of £6 (inc VAT) for enhance due diligence.
-The search is not restricted to conveyancing transactions, but offers valuable due diligence cover in dealings where there is any risk of money laundering, identity theft, fraud or mis-representation, for example, in probate cases.
+The search is not restricted to conveyancing transactions, but offers valuable due diligence cover in dealings where there is any risk of money laundering, identity theft, fraud or misrepresentation, for example, in probate cases.